NYCPlanning/recipes/README.md

     docker exec recipes cook run <schema_name>
     ```
 ## Update Log
+2020/09/14
+updating GIS zoning shapefiles and get ready for zoningtaxlots (DTM was not ready for update on 09/08) [ztl]

 ### 2020/09/08
 updating GIS zoning shapefiles and get ready for zoningtaxlots [ztl]